astraub2/TeamSort/README.txt

 First, the program randomly assigns students to a team.
 Then the teams will be shuffled 1000 times with the intent of maximizing team scores to create higher compatibility.
 After maximizing, the algorithm will output what the new teams are.
 If the admin would like to regenerate the teams for any reason, they have the ability to do so.

-Currently the algorithm is set up to allow the admin to deicde which crition they would like to prioritize.
+Currently the algorithm is set up to allow the admin to decide which criteria they would like to prioritize.
 However we do not have ability to do so from our webapp.
 This must be done from within the algorithm and there are instructions provided for that in the comments.

 ---------------------------------------------------------------------
 ---------------------------------------------------------------------